WELCOME TO AGING IN PLACE

 Get out and Enjoy the Great Outdoors!

 Walk your dog.
-Fly a kite.
-Have a picnic.
+Take a hike.
+Go snowshoeing.
 Check out the wildlife.

 Visit our new page on parks, recreation, activities, and walking trails HERE.